znep/query-coordinator/README.md

 # Socrata Utils

-Useful utility functions and modules that we can share between frontend projects.
+Useful utility functions and modules that we can share between different projects such as `frontend`, `storyteller`, `socrata_site_chrome`, `frontend-visualizations`, etc.

 ## Installation and usage

-`socrata-utils` is available in the artifactory npm registry.
-To configure npm to use the appropriate registry:
+The `socrata-utils` package is available in the artifactory npm registry.
+> Note that in github it the project is called `frontend-utils`.

+To configure `npm` to use the appropriate registry, run the following command:

     npm config set registry https://socrata.artifactoryonline.com/socrata/api/npm/npm-virtual